About Me

 Raspberry Pi, Cyberdeck builds, Arduino experiments

-Unraid NAS with 20+ Docker containers
+Dell R730 running Unraid with 44 Docker containers

 Warhammer 40K, D&D minis